 6. Three skirts and exchangeable blouses, two dresses.
 One lightweight sweater and jacket.
 Light workout clothes for yoga in the hotel room and for the return into the States.
 Light sleepwear, etc.

-7. One book to read (Soul Keeping by John Ortberg); small devotional; 2 small moleskin journals; 1 small Sudoku book.
+7. One book to read; small devotional; 2 small moleskin journals; 1 small Sudoku book.

 8. Ipad and Iphone; small Sony Action Cam recorder; chargers adn universal plug ins.

 9. Every Day Detox tea, Via coffee packs, First Aid kit (small), converters.
 Meds, Cipro, etc. Lots of ziploc bags.